Semiconductor Inspection

 Meeting new inspection demands in compound semiconductors

 Compound semiconductors are the backbone of high-power electronics, high-frequency electronics, and opto-electronics.
-As global demand for compound semiconductors grows, the notoriously low yield rates of materials such as gallium nitride (GaN) and silicon carbide (SiC) become impossible to ignore.
+As global demand for compound semiconductors grows, the notoriously low yield rates of materials such as silicon carbide (SiC) gallium nitride (GaN) become impossible to ignore.
 By developing better optical inspection tools, we seek to help manufacturers identify yield-killing defects in epitaxy layers long before the material is used in device production.

 When nonlinear optical measurements are better

 1. Scattering sites do not necessarily correlate with killer defect sites.
-Nuisance events, where an anomaly is detected that is not a defect, are common in these epi layers.
-Better identifiable information about the anomaly is needed to characterize it.
+Nuisance events, where an anomaly is detected that is not a defect, are common in these epi layers. -> Nonlinear imaging provides better identifiable information about defects.
+In fact, by exploiting the long decay time of defects in SiC, our nonlinear imaging modality measures these defects background free.

 Measuring electrical properties without probes